SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 the rest of the pipeline ────────────────────────────────────────
 Element: calibration
-Role: Applies the per-camera calibration (slope/offset fromcamera_imager) — this is the custom element read once at pipeline start (gst_calibration_start())
+Role: Applies the per-camera calibration (slope/offset from camera_imager) — this is the custom element read once at pipeline start (gst_calibration_start())
 ────────────────────────────────────────
 Element: pgmencode
 Role: Encodes the calibrated frame into PGM format